-Turning the Snyder Cut from a file on a hard drive somewhere to a marketable product is a specialty of the home video market.
-The business may be in an era of change, but the Snyder Cut faithful hope there is enough life in home video to make this the venue in which Snyder’s version of the film can thrive.
+Turning a director’s cut from a file on a hard drive somewhere to a marketable product is a specialty of the home video market – a tradition carried through now to streamer HBO Max and Justice League.
 A 2006 DVD release of Dune offered fans a widescreen version of the film’s television cut, supervised by the same Universal employees who prepared the infamous “Love Conquers All” version of Brazil.
 Both cuts of that film emerged on a celebrated Criterion Collection laserdisc set which was later released on DVD and Blu-ray.

 Like Alien3, Alien and Aliens also came to DVD and Blu-ray with alternate director’s cuts representing versions of the films those directors felt more aligned with their original visions.

 And it was out of this ethos that Alien director Ridley Scott and Warner Bros.
 Home Entertainment assembled its fabulous DVD and Blu-ray releases of Blade Runner.
 Its high-end collector’s edition came complete with five cuts of the film and a 45-minute deleted scene compilation which almost counts as a sixth cut.
 As with Alien, Scott wanted fans to experience every extant version in addition to his preferred “Final Cut.”
 It was the sort of philosophy perfect from home video at the time and one we wish more directors would subscribe to.